-Thousands of former Libbey Owens Ford Glass workers in Toledo, Ohio are at risk of serious health issues as a result of asbestos exposure.
-Regardless of their position, most factory workers at Ford Glass plants with asbestos faced an occupational exposure.
-Production sites were packed with asbestos bricks, drywall, and insulation on heating and water pipes.
+Thousands of former Libbey Owens Ford Glass workers in Toledo, Ohio were at high risk of severe health issues after continual asbestos exposure.
+Many glass factory workers faced an occupational exposure risk because the buildings themselves were built with with asbestos bricks, flooring, drywall, and insulated piping.

-Asbestos-related cancers have a long latency period, and many workers may not be diagnosed for up to 50 years after exposure.
-Signs and symptoms of lung diseases like asbestosis, lung cancer and mesothelioma may include:
+Asbestos and other cancers have a long latency period, meaning that many former Ford and Libbey Owens workers may not be diagnosed with certain conditions until decades after first exposure.
+Symptoms of lung diseases like asbestosis, lung cancer and mesothelioma may include:

 • Chest Pain